Winds-Studio/Leaf/CONTRIBUTING.md

 1. Checkout feature/fix branch and rebase on master: `git checkout patch-branch && git rebase master`.
 1. Apply updated patches: `./gradlew applyPatches`.
 1. If there are conflicts, fix them.
-1. If your PR creates new patches instead of modifying exist ones, in both the `Leaf-Server` and `Leaf-API` directories, ensure your newly-created patch is the last commit by either:
+1. If your PR creates new patches instead of modifying existing ones, in both the `Leaf-Server` and `Leaf-API` directories, ensure your newly-created patch is the last commit by either:
     * Renaming the patch file with a large 4-digit number in front (e.g. 9999-Patch-to-add-some-new-stuff.patch), and re-applying patches.
     * Running `git rebase --interactive base` and moving the commits to the end.
 1. Rebuild patches: `./gradlew rebuildPatches`.